What is Mechanical Engineering?: Fees 2026, Subjects, Top Colleges, Admissions

 Hi aspirant!
 Yes, you can get admission at some good colleges offering BTech Mechanical Engineering after securing 45% marks in Class 12 but the minimum eligibility criteria of one college would be different from the other.
 For example, if you wish to get into any of the IITs, the minimum Class 12 marks requirement is of 75% along with entrance exam marks.
 Similarly, most of the popular and reputed engineering institutes offer admission at minimum 50% aggregate marks in Class 12.

-Therefore, you will have to check the official website of the college and university of your choice to confirm the same to avoid any confusion at the time of application process.
+Therefore, you will have to check the official site of the college and university of your choice to confirm the same to avoid any confusion at the time of application process.
 All the best!

 To study the M Tech in Mechanical Engineering course, you must have at least 55% marks in BTech Mechanical Engineering or a related field and clear relevant entrance tests like GATE, Andhra Pradesh PGECET, CEETA PG, etc. to grab a seat at a decent college in India.